Jacksonville Zoo and Gardens: Stingray Bay

-Stingray Bay opened on March 1, 2008, and features several species of rays housed in a 17,000-gallon, 30-by-40 ft saltwater pool, guests are able to touch and feed cownose rays, southern stingrays, and Atlantic stingrays.
+Stingray Bay opened on March 1, 2008, and features several species of rays housed in a 17,000-gallon, 30-by-40 ft saltwater pool, guests can touch and feed cownose rays, southern stingrays, and Atlantic stingrays.
 The exhibit replaced the former Camel Rides in the same location near the Great Plains of East Africa.
 In 2011, the zoo took its operation over fully from an outside contractor, allowing the exhibit to stay open year-round.
 There is an additional fee to enter this exhibit.

 Asian Bamboo Gardens

+Up close view of koi in a pond in the gardens.

 Predating the Land of the Tiger by six years, the beautiful Asian Bamboo Gardens opened in March 2009.
 It features plantings and design elements drawn from throughout Asia, and is not intended to represent a specific country or culture.
 To enter the gardens is from the adjacent Trout River Plaza through a traditional circular moon gate.
 A large lotus pond for koi incorporates rock and water features intended to evoke the Chinese principles of yin and yang.
 Elsewhere, an Orchid Pavilion patterned after a Japanese tea house overlooks the pond.
 The garden also features a Moon Bridge, reflecting the shape of the Moon in the water of the lotus pool, and a nearby bamboo grove contains a bronze sculpture depicting a family of giant pandas.

 Serving as a transition between the main garden and Land of the Tiger, a separate enclosure for Komodo Dragons opened with the former in 2009.
 Intentionally, the exhibit is designed to appear as if the dragons are wandering amongst the backyards of a rural Indonesian fishing village on the island of Komodo.

 Land of the Tiger

+Walkway through the Land of the Tiger.

 In 2014, the zoo opened the Land of the Tiger.
 As guests enter the main attraction, connected aviaries for two species of hornbill can be seen.
 Just beyond the birds, a large enclosure nearby displays Visayan warty pigs, while small-clawed otters and babirusas share another exhibit, complete with multiple viewing areas.

 Currently, the zoo maintains four Malayan tigers, which consists of father Bashir (who came from Zoo Knoxville), mother Cinta (who came from Busch Gardens Tampa), and their adolescent daughters, Mina and Beppy (born at the zoo on November 5, 2023).
 In addition to the sisters, Bashir and Cinta are also the parents of Machli, who was the only male of his litter; and the brother of Beppy and Mina.
 Recently, Machli departed the zoo for another facility as part of the species survival plan (SSP) for Malayan tigers.

-Usually, the tigers are given access to a pair of state-of-the-art exhibits, which features a tunnel system that allows the large cats to choose where they would like to roam, while also granting the guests a unique opportunity to view the tigers from multiple vantage points.
+Usually, the tigers are provided access to a pair of state-of-the-art exhibits, which features a tunnel system that allows the large cats to choose where they would like to roam, while also granting the guests a unique opportunity to view the tigers from multiple vantage points.